Marie-Hélène Prémont: Career

 therapeutic use exception for the use of a Ventolin inhaler in competition.

 2010 was a season that combined good fitness and performance with bad luck.
 There were podium finishes with a 4th at Offenburg and a silver medal in a tightly contested battle at Windham, NY.

 At an April 2011 Rocky Mountain Bicycles press conference in Quebec City, Marie-Hélène announced that she would continue to compete on the World Cup circuit through the 2012 season with a goal of competing at the 2012 London Olympic Games.

-2011 saw three podium finishes, in Offenburg, Mont Sainte-Anne and Windham.
+2011 saw three podium finishes, in Offenburg, Mont-Sainte-Anne and Windham.

 She did not compete in the 2012 Olympics.

-On Feb 27, 2013 she announced that she would be taking a sabbatical from MTB racing as she was pregnant with her first child.
+On 27 February 2013, she announced that she would be taking a sabbatical from mountain bike racing as she was pregnant with her first child.

 She returned to competitive racing in 2014 for two races, the Canada Cup, taking Bronze, and the World Cup in August.

-On August 5, 2016 it was announced that Premont will be inducted into The Canadian Cycling Hall of Fame.
+On 5 August 2016, it was announced that Premont will be inducted into The Canadian Cycling Hall of Fame.

-She formally announced her retirement from competition on October 16, 2016.
+She formally announced her retirement from competition on 16 October 2016.

 Personal life

-She lives in Chateau Richer, QC.
+She lives in Château-Richer, QC.

 The 55 km Véloroute Marie-Hélène-Prémont bike trail between Boischatel and Saint-Ferréol-les-Neiges is named for Prémont.